huttadam/API-Webserver-Travel-Plan/README.md

         fields = ( "id","dest_country", "dest_name", "activities", "continent")

 ```
 The Destination model represents the countries, cities/locations and continents that will be visitied on the users trip.
-The destination model has two Schemas: The DestinationSchema is for handling/viewing just the destination information where as the DestinationPublicSchema is used to display at lot of information and excludes and includes specific informationfor this purpose.
+The destination model has two Schemas: The DestinationSchema is for handling/viewing just the destination information where as the DestinationPublicSchema is used to display at lot of information and excludes and includes specific information for this purpose.
 As you may begin to realize the relationship between the Models are quite similar, The model id becomes a foreign key on the next model and then that next model back populates with the former and share a one to many relationship.
 The relationships on the Destination model are as follows.

 **Trip**